lilleman ba4503b4d1

 SECURE_COOKIES false mark our session/CSRF cookies Secure (true in prod https; off in dev http)

-REQUIRE_SECURE_SECRETS false when true, CSRF_SECRET must be supplied and differ from the dev throwaway
+REQUIRE_SECURE_SECRETS false when true, CSRF_SECRET — and PLUGIN_DB_SECRET once storage is configured — must be supplied and differ from the dev throwaway

 LOG_LEVEL info min severity logged: error/warn/info/verbose/debug/silly/none